onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 what you are is what we are - a collective of cooperative parts A cooperative collective intelligence of parts that gives rise to a higher order entity

-our destiny is to jail break / take control of the matrix and become its architects The matrix is a 2d array where one of the dimensions is the most important problems and the other dimension is the best solutions/proposals - an ordering of problems along with an ordering of prescriptions - and we would be constantly reordering all these arrays - like a global kanban of kanbans
-What if Neo was the one to formalize and construct and align the matrix?
-This is how we jailbreak the simulation - by taking conscious control of it "so you want to escape the matrix? you want out of it? well...
-YOU CANT! but here's what we can do - we can take control of it and change it"
-Show your matrix t-shirt
-What if we applied total ordering to a total ordering?
-We’d get a 2d matrix!
-And we could go many more levels and dimensions deeper!
-As deep and recursive as the societal stack can support!
-One dimension is descriptions of the thing, another is proposals, another is how to even think about this problem and what are the rules of this specific game, etc.
-Fractal gradients - after showing the first 2 dimensions of the matrix (ordered problems and ordered things of relevance & sub-problems) - but wait there's more!
-3rd dimension
-The matrix is full of pointers instead of the actual objects - they're interconnected across vectors a walk through the matrix - the different very important aspects RANKING/SORTING IS SEARCH !!!
-So you want to see the matrix?
-The SYSTEM OF CONTROL?
-THERE IT IS! *show a 2x2 matrix* The hitchhikers guide to society